ballerina-platform/nballerina/NOTES.md

 We can, I think, represent an XML subtype with the following:
 * a flag saying whether the empty sequence is allowed
 * a bit vector with one bit for each of the 7 singleton subtypes, saying whether a singleton of that type is allowed
-* a Bdd for rhw concatenation of two or more items, whether the atom is the bit vector for the singleton subtypes
+* a Bdd for the concatenation of two or more items, where the atom is the bit vector for the singleton subtypes

 ### string:Char